Ash-Coder-or-Not/Ash-Coder-or-Not.github.io/pages/2023/November/starlite.md

 Now I hear you saying, "TLP was doing that job for you, why did you remove it?"

 My answer to that is that it wasn't doing as good of a job as i needed; my laptop wasn't downclocking as much as I'd like during periods of light use, and it wouldn't turbo as high during short bursts of intensive use (like loading a webpage or launching an application).
-More importantly, it was downclocking or turboing as quickly as I'd like, so there would be a noticeable delay in an increase of performance whenever I would try to do something like launch firefox or open a heavy, tracker-filled website like github.
+I know the config file for TLP lets you change its behaviour entirely, but it felt too complicated for me to dig into.

 #### Speaking of GitHub, I randomly found a project on there called `auto-cpufreq`.

-This intended to do essentially the same job as `tlp`, but it had a config file that seemed powerful, so I decided to get it running.
+This intended to do essentially the same job as `tlp`, but it had a config file that seemed easier to use, so I decided to get it running.

 as it turns out, this drastically changed the way my laptop works.

-`auto-cpufreq` replaces the `intel_pstate` driver with its own `acpi_cpufreq` driver, and gives you manual control over a lot of things `tlp` doesn't; the one i was most interested in was the manual frequency control, which let me define minimum and maximum frequencies for the CPU to be use by both battery and performance governors.
+`auto-cpufreq` gives you access to a lot of settings in an easy to understand config file; the one i was most interested in was the manual frequency control, which let me define minimum and maximum frequencies for the CPU to be use by both battery and performance governors.

-I set minimum and maximum frequencies to 800 and 1100 MHz respectively for battery governor, and 1100 and 3100 MHz for performance governor.
+I set minimum and maximum frequencies to 800 and 1100 MHz respectively for powersave governor, and 1100 and 3100 MHz for performance governor.

 Notice how I mentioned governors, rather than modes.
 That was intentional: it seems that unlike `tlp` which changes modes based on power source (whether you're plugged in or running off battery), `auto-cpufreq` seems to change between governors primarily based on how much load the CPU is being hit with and for how long, while power source takes less precedence.

 What this means in general usage is that even when on battery, loading websites and opening applications is quicker than with `tlp`, while battery life and operating temperatures are finally acceptable.

-For example, when I'm sitting outdoors writing this in sunlight, I ensure nothing unneeded is running in the background (I even disable networking and bluetooth), and simply typing this in Left, with `teeny`'s dev server running, along with firefox having the rendered page open, and btop running in the background, my battery life is finally reaching (and sometimes crossing by a significant amount) the 8 hour mark advertised with this laptop, this time with manageable temps (because the CPU was usually running slower clocks than a pentium 3, depending on the version of the chip you're tlaking) and without burning my thighs. yay!
+For example, when I'm sitting outdoors writing this in sunlight, I ensure nothing unneeded is running in the background (I even disable networking and bluetooth), and simply typing this in Left, with <code>[teeny](https://github.com/yakkomajuri/teeny)</code>'s dev server running, along with firefox having the rendered page open, and btop running in the background, my battery life is finally reaching (and sometimes crossing by a significant amount) the 8 hour mark advertised with this laptop, this time with manageable temps (because the CPU was usually running slower clocks than a pentium 3, depending on the version of the chip you're talking) and without burning my thighs. yay!